JuliaGraphics/Luxor.jl/docs/src/basics.md

 ```
 ![holes](figures/holes.png)

 The `prettypoly()` function can place graphics at each vertex of a polygon.
-After the polygon action, the `vertex_action` is evaluated at each vertex.
+After the polygon action, the `vertex_action` expression is evaluated at each vertex.
 For example, to mark each vertex of a polygon with a randomly-colored circle:

 ```@example
 using Luxor, Colors